| New medical device regulations may

 International Accreditation Forum in respect of medical devices) and a freely

 available sale certificate from the country of origin for importers.
+Appropriate licences are now compulsory under the

 Medical Devices Rules for newly notified devices that fall under Class A (low